Prelude and Fugue in A minor, BWV 543: Fugue

 The musicologist Peter Williams has pointed out that the catchy "lengthy sequential tail" of this fugue subject (its last 3 bars) "easily confuse[s] the ear about the beat" and is harmonically an exact "paraphrase" of the sequence in bars 6-8 of Vivaldi's double violin concerto Op.
 3 No. 8 in A minor (RV 522, from L'estro armonico).
 Bach arranged this Vivaldi concerto as his solo organ "concerto" BWV 593, probably in 1714–16.

 This 4-voice fugue BWV 543 has been compared to Bach's harpsichord Fugue in A minor, BWV 944, a 3-voice fugue that was probably written in 1708, and this organ fugue has even been called "the final incarnation" of BWV 944.
 (A similarity had been mentioned by Wolfgang Schmieder, editor of the Bach-Werke-Verzeichnis.)
 However, the idea of any close relationship (let alone a reincarnation) has been challenged.
 Williams writes that the fugue "has often been likened to the keyboard fugue BWV 944 [...] and claimed as some kind of version of it [but] the resemblances – contours of subject and countersubject, a perpetuum mobile element, a rather free close – are too slight" to support the comparisons.
-Williams also cites similarities "between the subject’s outline and that of the A minor Fugue BWV 559, or between the pedal figures in both Preludes' closing stages [and] in the Prelude’s opening [right hand] figure, in a Corrente in Vivaldi’s Op.
+Williams also cites similarities "between the subject’s outline and that of the A minor Fugue BWV 559 from the Eight Short Preludes and Fugues, or between the pedal figures in both Preludes' closing stages [and] in the Prelude’s opening [right hand] figure, in a Corrente in Vivaldi’s Op.
 2 No. 1, of 1709, and in a Fugue in E minor by Pachelbel."
 Aside from Williams' observations about the fugue subject, the fugues BWV 543 and 944 differ in their larger outlines: their harmonic structure and the series of expositions and episodes are not parallel.